IBM/template-argocd-gitops/README.md

     The helm repository is used as the source of the base configuration for the application deployment.

 2. ArgoCD instance

+## Configuring an application

-## Configuring the GitOps repository for an application
+### Configuring the GitOps repository for an application

 The following steps are required for each application that will be deployed by ArgoCD: